ivs-kuleuven/platosim3/docs/source/Prerequisites2Run.md

 ## <a name="yourOwnFiles">Where to Store your own Files?

 To avoid problems when updating the PlatoSim3 software, it is best to store your own input and output files in a designated working directory, (preferably) outside the installation directory of PlatoSim3.
 You can (but should not) add your input files to the <code>/inputfiles</code> directory, but under no circumstances change the original files in that directory!
+In case - as a user - you install a new version of the software in an existing conda environment, all changes will be overwritten and newly added files will be removed from the intallation.
+So better store them outside of the installation!

 The path to the designated working directory must be exported as the <code>PLATO_WORKDIR</code> environment variable, as described above.